omkarpawar1430/Exploratory-Data-Analysis/ReadMe.md

 ![Alt text](Assets/eda_banner.png)

-This a Exploratory Data Analysis ( EDA ) special repository where I am giving you lot of data sets and EDA performed on it.
+This is a Exploratory Data Analysis ( EDA ) special repository where I am giving you lot of data sets and EDA performed on it.
 This repo can help you to understand crucial aspects of performing EDA in Data Science.

 ------------------------------------